Deng16800/trait_environment_interaction/README.md

 It include two scales (20 m and 10 m)

-I used different periods of data (fs2, fs3, fs4 and fsall) to run the model
+I used different periods of data from Funshan Dynamic Forest Plot (fs2, fs3, fs4 and fsall) to run the model

 Total have 8 model

-#Note that in 10 m scale I first cut the edge of plot because the package I used to generate aspect (environmental variable) data are not good enough, so If you have finer scale of environment data, you don't have to cut the edge of plot.
+#Note that in 10 m scale I first cut the edge of plot because the package I used to generate aspect data (environmental variable) are not good enough, so If you have finer scale of environment data, you don't have to cut the edge of plot.